khanna7/BARS/transmission_model/swift_proj/README.md

 where X is the name of an "experiment directory".
 For example `./run_trans_model_sweep.sh test1` will create a `swift_proj/experiments/test1` directory and run the required number of runs from within that directory.
 Each model run has its own instance directory where its output is generated.
 For example, `swift_proj/experiments/test1/instance_1`, `swift_proj/experiments/test1/instance_2`, and so on.

 Note that `stop.at` is currently set in the model properties file as specified in `scripts/trans_model.sh`.
+(Though it will be overwritten if specified under in the matrix of parameters to be varied.)

+If an indexing error appears, you may need to recompile the main and casual networks.

 To run without swift: